Australian miner backed by Robert Friedland expects to supply US critical minerals stockpile, CEO says

-MELBOURNE - An Australian scandium project backed by mining billionaire Richard Friedland is expected to contribute to the $12-billion US critical minerals stockpile, the company's CEO told Reuters on Tuesday.
+An Australian scandium project backed by mining-billionaire Robert Friedland expects to contribute to a planned $12-billion US critical minerals stockpile, the company's CEO said in Washington ahead of a global meeting on the sector.

-Sunrise has in the past six months secured sufficient funding to begin early works for construction, CEO Sam Riggall told Reuters.
-In September it secured a letter of interest from the US EXIM bank for $67-million.
+Sunrise has in the past six months secured sufficient funding to begin early works for construction, he said.
+In September, the company secured a letter of interest from the US EXIM bank for $67 million, which has given equity market investors confidence in the project, he said.

 Scandium as an alloy hardens metals like aluminium for use in the aerospace, defence and automotive sectors.

-Australia has already said that it will build a critical minerals reserve, and Riggall, speaking from Washington, said he expected more jurisdictions to do the same.
+Australia has already said that it will build a critical minerals reserve and Riggall said he expected more jurisdictions to do the same.

 "Absolutely, there are going to be multiple stockpiles globally," he added.